TrackPolitics logoTrackPolitics

 AI-generated

-“A highly loyal Labour MP who has occasionally rebelled on welfare and end-of-life care issues.”
+“A highly loyal Labour MP with strong attendance who also serves as Second Church Estates Commissioner, and who has shown occasional rebellion on welfare and end-of-life legislation.”

-Marsha De Cordova is the Labour (Co-op) MP for Battersea, first elected in 2017.
-She is the Second Church Estates Commissioner and sits on the Ecclesiastical Committee, reflecting her involvement with church affairs; her previous roles include service on the Work and Pensions Committee and as a shadow minister for Women and Equalities.
+Marsha De Cordova is the Labour Co-operative MP for Battersea, first elected in 2017.
+She currently serves as Second Church Estates Commissioner and sits on the Ecclesiastical Committee, reflecting her involvement with church affairs.
+Her parliamentary career has included service on the Work and Pensions Committee and roles focusing on women, equality and disabled people.

 Voting Patterns